-Your Roku device provides you with access to stream video and music from the Internet.
+Your Roku streaming player or Roku TV™ provides you with access to stream video and music from the internet.
 In order for this to work, you need a good network connection from your router* to the Roku device.

-This FAQ is designed to help resolve these issues:
+This article is designed to help resolve the following issues:

-- You are unable to connect to your home wireless network and have tried the steps outlined here.
+- You are unable to access your home wireless network and have tried the steps outlined for what to do if you cannot connect.

-- You are experiencing video playback issues and have tried the steps outlined here.
+- You are experiencing video playback issues and have tried the suggestions for identifying and resolving channel playback issues.

 In these cases, your wireless signal may not be adequate.
 Below are suggestions to further identify the issue and improve the quality of the wireless signal.

-Your Roku device provides information on the strength of the wireless signal it is receiving.
+Your Roku device detects the strength of the wireless signal it is receiving.
+You can find this information using the instructions below.

-- If your Roku device is not connected, select Set up new wireless connection.
+- If your Roku device is not connected, select Set up connection, then Wireless.

 - If you do not see your network name, you may be too far from the router.
-Try the steps listed below to improve the wireless signal and then try Set up new wireless connection again.
+Try the steps listed below to improve the wireless signal and then try setting up the wireless connection again.

-- If you would like to connect to a different router, select Setup new wireless connection and follow the prompts.
+- If you would like to connect to a different network, select Set up connection and then Wireless and follow the prompts.

-- When connected, the wireless signal strength will be shown on the screen as Poor, Fair, Good, or Excellent.
+- When connected, the wireless signal strength is shown on the About screen as Poor, Fair, Good, or Excellent.

 If your signal strength is good or excellent and you are having connection or playback issues: